Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Februari 2026 20.38.50 UTC
+- WIB: Kamis, 26 Februari 2026 21.58.48 UTC
-- WITA: Kamis, 26 Februari 2026 21.38.50 UTC
+- WITA: Kamis, 26 Februari 2026 22.58.48 UTC
-- WIT: Kamis, 26 Februari 2026 22.38.50 UTC
+- WIT: Kamis, 26 Februari 2026 23.58.48 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: success
+Kategori: motivational